mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 	```

 And then seemingly innocuous things such as `Date` and `UUID` initializers can also be considered dependencies.
 After all, when you ask Foundation for the current date it reaches out into the real world to get that information.

-And further, every time you construct a date it is slightly different from the previous time because time is forever marching forward, and sadly we have no control over that.

 The same is true for `UUID`s.
 Each time you construct one you get a completely random, cryptic sequence of hex digits, and the process that concocts that value is an external system that we do not control